andrewgosselin/Rocketmod-OfflineRaids/README.md

 # Rocketmod - Offline Raids

-I am not actively maintaning this plugin as I do not play Unturned anymore but thought I would upload it as an example for anyone else looking to make a similar plugin.
+I am not actively maintaining this plugin as I do not play Unturned anymore but thought I would upload it as an example for anyone else looking to make a similar plugin.

 ---